SomSingh23/Binary-search-tree-BST/README.md

 # `Binary Search Tree`

-### This repo contain all nessary code related to bst !!
+### This repo contain all
+necessary code related to bst !!

 # 🌴🌴🌴🌴🌴🌴🌴